You’ll Never Need to Buy Toilet Paper Again

 Bidets are one home modification we recommend if you have mobility issues.
-Especially those who struggle to turn around or move their upper body, this makes bathroom time much easier.
+Especially for those who struggle to turn around or move their upper body, this makes bathroom time much easier.

 They also promote good hygiene.
 Bidets clean you better than regular toilet paper.
 Imagine going through a car wash after using the toilet — that’s how clean it will make you.